How to clean up your Mac without full reinstall

-Clean up your Mac with a cleaner app — the easy way.
+Clean up your Mac with a cleaner app

-General system junk - There’s so much potential for bulky, hidden files here, including language files, OS X localizations, cache files and logs.
+System Junk — There’s so much potential for bulky, hidden files here, including language files, macOS localizations, outdated cache files, and old user logs.

-Mail attachments - When you open or view a new attachment in Mail, the application stores a copy on your disk and keeps it until you delete the associated email.
+Mail Attachments — When you open or view a new attachment in Mail, the application stores a copy on your disk and keeps it there until you delete the associated email.
 After a while, the total volume of copied files may reach a couple of gigabytes or more.
 Clean the local copy while keeping the original on your email server intact.

-Bonus: regular maintenance to keep your Mac like new
+Bonus tip: run regular maintenance to keep your Mac like new

 The other key to a Mac that’s happy and healthy is regular maintenance.
-CleanMyMac’s Maintenance module provides access to all sorts of optimization goodness.
-Quickly run essential scripts and procedures that will keep your Mac in great shape for a long time, and prevent lag under high workloads.
-To find them, simply launch CleanMyMac and click the Maintenance icon.
+CleanMyMac X’s Maintenance module provides access to all sorts of optimization goodness.
+Quickly run essential scripts and procedures that will keep your Mac in great shape for a long time and prevent lag under high workloads.
+To find them, simply launch CleanMyMac X and click the Maintenance icon.

-The first option you’ll find is Run Maintenance Scripts, which are basic system routines — written by Apple — that OS X runs on a daily, weekly, and monthly basis.
+The first option you’ll find useful is Run Maintenance Scripts, which are basic system routines — written by Apple — that macOS runs daily, weekly, and monthly.
 They aim to keep your Mac in shape, and now you can run them whenever you like.

+Additionally, rebuild launch services.
+Finder uses the Launch Services database to keep information about file types and applications assigned to open them by default.
 As you install, remove, or update applications, the database may become corrupted and cause some troubles with opening applications or with displaying correct contents of the Open With menu.
-Use the Rebuild Launch Service Database task to resolve these issues.
+Use the Rebuild Launch Service task to resolve these issues.